euc-dev/ws1-sdk-uem-android/docs/getting-started.md

 ### Next Steps

 1. If you are using AppConfig or Wrapping, skip to the features section and begin following the implementation steps for your specific use case.
-2. If you are using the SDK, first complete the AirWatch SDK Setup section under getting started to integrate the core SDK framework.
+2. If you are using the SDK, first complete the [SDK Setup](SDK-Setup.md) section under getting started to integrate the core SDK framework.